Firozpur: British control

 The Saragarhi Memorial Gurdwara commemorates 21 Sikh soldiers of the 36th Sikh Regiment who died in the Battle of Saragarhi, defending the Saragarhi Fort against an overwhelming enemy force of 10,000 Pathan tribesmen on 12 September 1897.
-All of the 21 soldiers were awarded the Indian Order of Merit posthumously.
+All 21 soldiers were awarded the Indian Order of Merit posthumously.
 The Saragarhi Memorial Gurdwara of Ferozepur was opened in 1904 by Sir Charles Montgomery Rivaz, the Lieutenant-Governor of Punjab.

 On 23 March 1931, at 7.30 p.m., the remains of Bhagat Singh, Rajguru, and Sukhdev were cremated about 10 km north of Ferozepur on the bank of the Sutlej River at Hussainiwala.
 The location of the cremation went to Pakistan in 1947 but was given to India on 17 January 1961 when India and Pakistan exchanged their exclaves.

+During British-rule, Firozpur was a key urban area that had economic, logistic, transport, and cultural connections to Kasur, Amritsar, and Lahore, a process that began in the second part of the 19th century that Harjap Singh Aujla describes as a "composite cultural triangle".
+A railway line was constructed to provided train connection between Firozpur, Kasur, and Lahore.
+British administrators preferred it due to it being less-crowded than either Lahore or Amritsar.
+The British administrators liked to reside in the Ferozepore Cantonment.
+During the partition, Hindu and Sikh refugees from the Kasur and Chunian tehsils of Lahore district utilized the Kasur-Ferozepore route to settle in the Republic of India.

 Moti Bazar and Hira Mandi in Ferozepore were once prominent markets for the pearl and diamond trade.
-Prior to partition in 1947, Hira Mandi was home to many singing girls.
+Prior to the partition in 1947, Hira Mandi was home to many singing girls.

 Post-independence

-The Home for the Blind institute was established in Ferozepur in 1956.
-The establishment assists the blind.
+In 1956, the Home for the Blind institute was established in Ferozepur to assist the blind.

 A construction of a memorial at Hussainiwala dedicated to the three Indian freedom-fighters began and its foundation stone was laid on 23 March 1965, by the Union Defence Minister Y. B. Chavan.
-However, the Indo-Pakistani war of 1965 soon broke-out the same year and work on the memorial stalled.
+However, the Indo-Pakistani war of 1965 broke out in September the same year and work on the memorial stalled.
 In 1968, Chief Minister of Punjab, Lachman Singh Gill, completed the monument within 37 days at a cost of Rs 1.84 lakh.
-However, the monument was later vandalised by Pakistani troops betwee 1971–72.
-The monument was again restored in 1973 by Giani Zail Singh.
+However, the monument was later vandalised by Pakistani troops in 1971–72.
+The monument was restored in 1973 by Giani Zail Singh.

 The Barki Memorial, built in 1969, is a memorial to the soldiers of the 7 Infantry Division who died in a battle in 1965 which led to India taking the town of Barki, 15 miles south-east of Lahore.

-The historical Firozpur Fort has recently been re-opened to the public after 200-years.
+Ferozpur fort, a Sikh Empire-era military structure located within the army cantonment of the city, was re-opened to the public after 200 years on 2 June 2025 by the Golden Arrow Division of the Army.